mMerlin/gol/data-storage.md

 <cellular-automaton semVersion="«Semantic Version»" «1» xmlns='http://www.cellularautomaton.org/ca'> «?»
   <url>http://semver.org/</url>
   <url>http://www.michaelfcollins3.me/blog/2013/01/23/semantic_versioning_dotnet.html</url>
-  <description>Above url has a regex to match a semantice version string, but it shows a "\." after the patch number, which should not exsit"</description>
+  <description>Above url has a regex to match a semantic version string, but it shows a "\." after the patch number, which should not exist"</description>
   <version>«nonnegint:autoincrement»</version> «1»
   <description>The above version is for the file, and should auto increment each time it is saved.
 The caVersion attribute is the data file structure version.</description>
   <url>http://www.conwaylife.com/wiki/Cellular_automaton</url>